 The Ontario Human Rights Code and the Canadian Human Rights Act

 In the context of both federally and provincially regulated workplaces, the OHRC and the CHRA protect employees against discrimination on the basis of family status.
 Under these lawyers, employers cannot discriminate against employees if they, for example, require time off to take care of their children, and employers cannot punish those employees for those same obligations.
 Such punishment might include wage reduction, discriminatory comments, or even dismissal.

 The OHRC and CHRA also require employers to accommodate employees on the basis of their family status.
 Examples could include providing time off to care for a sick parent or modifying a schedule so that a parent can care for a child.
 When faced with an employee who requires accommodation, the employer is required to provide accommodation to the point of undue hardship.

-Accommodating for Family Status during COVID-19
+Family Status Accommodation in Ontario during COVID-19

 Since COVID-19 has forced numerous businesses to close temporarily, this is particularly important for employees, as many are not able to return to work immediately because of their family status needs.
 Particularly, many employees have parental obligations and cannot secure childcare or other care services as a result of the pandemic – leading to a family status accommodation request.

 For both employees and employers faced with these types of issues, it is important to consider any possible accommodation requests, but to also ensure that no drastic measures are taken if such accommodation cannot be provided.

 Both employees and employers must also keep in mind that accommodation is a two-way street, and both must work together on any agreed accommodation plan.